How to get help in a crisis, and dealing with debt

 Debt is not just a financial issue.
 It feeds into all elements of your life.
 It is important to get advice on how to start dealing with any debts you have.
 The National Debtline and My Money Steps offer free trustworthy advice.

-Shelter offer free, confidential debt and money advice and can help with debt problems including:
+The Money Advice Hub offer free, confidential debt and money advice.
+They can help with debt problems, including:

 - housing arrears

 - utility bill debts – gas, electricity and water

 - hire purchase, credit card or loan arrears

 For further information, see the Money Advice Hub website.

 West Norfolk Advice Hub

 West Norfolk Advice Hub provide housing advice as a consortium of local advice providers, led by Community Action Norfolk (CAN).
 This will include advice and information for people at risk of becoming homeless, trying to get on the housing list or into social housing.
 For further information see the Advice Hub website.